-The Overallotment Warrant Option was partially exercised in August for warrants to purchase an aggregate of 1,932,000 shares of common stock and the Company recognized a gain on the warrant liability in the amount of \$3.4 million in the condensed consolidated statements of operations.
-The remaining Overallotment Warrant Option expired in September 2021 and the Company recognized a gain of \$1.9 million in the condensed consolidated statements of operations.
-The Warrant Liability was remeasured at \$18.7 million as of December 31, 2021 and the Company recognized a loss on warrant liability in the amount of \$6.7 million in the condensed consolidated statements of operations.
-The Warrant Liability was remeasured at \$5.3 million as of June 30, 2022 and the Company recognized a gain on warrant liability in the amount of \$13.4 million in the condensed consolidated statements of operations during the six months ended June 30, 2022.
+Pursuant to ASC 815, the Company deemed the Overallotment Stock Option to meet the scope exception for equity classification, and the warrants and Overallotment Warrant Option to be classified as a liability (collectively "the Warrant Liability") at fair value initially with subsequent changes in fair value recorded in earnings.
+The Overallotment Warrant Option was partially exercised in August 2021 for warrants to purchase an aggregate of 77,280 shares of common stock and the remaining Overallotment Warrant Option expired in September 2021.
+The Warrant Liability was remeasured at March 31, 2022 and the Company recognized a gain on warrant liability in the amount of \$15.4 million in the condensed consolidated statements of operations during the three months ended March 31, 2022.
+The Warrant Liability was \$0.5 million as of December 31, 2022.
+The Warrant Liability was remeasured at \$0.3 million as of March 31, 2023 and the Company recognized a gain on warrant liability in the amount of \$0.2 million in the condensed consolidated statements of operations during the three months ended March 31, 2023.